nichteric/tofu/readme.md

 # Tofu

 A very simplistic tool to get a neat scrambling effects on text elements of a page.
+To be used with a monospace font so that all lines have the same length.

+Texts get descrambled and scrambled as they come in and out of the viewport.

 See an example on [my website](https://curious.care).